A comprehensive guide to how long drugs can be detected in your body

 Through repeated exposure to a specific drug or drugs, the brain becomes chemically altered and damaged over time.
 This leads to the brain developing new pathways as it becomes addicted to the high of the drug.
 These pathways prioritise the drug over everything else, including basic human needs such as food, water and housing.

 Drug addiction is also progressive, the more drugs that are taken, the more damage the brain and other vital organs sustain.
-A drug addict will also develop tolerance and dependence, meaning that they will keep needing to increase the amount of drugs they take in order to feel any benefits.
+A drug addict will also develop tolerance and dependence, meaning that they will keep needing to increase the amount of drugs they take to feel any benefits.
 Missing a regular dose of drugs or taking any less than their brain is accustomed to results in drug withdrawal symptoms.

 Because of the progressive nature of drug addiction, drug addicts tend to lose everything that is precious and of value to them.
 They can lose their job, their licence, their financial stability, their home, the trust and support of their loved ones, their physical health, their mental health and more often than not, eventually their life.
 Someone who suffers from drug addiction will give little thought to the possible consequences of their drug-taking and drug-related behaviours.

-Drug addiction differs from drug misuse; addiction will often start out as drug misuse and abuse, but there is still an element of control in someone who misuses drugs as opposed to a drug addict who will compulsively seek and take drugs continually.
+Drug addiction differs from drug misuse; addiction will often start as drug misuse and abuse, but there is still an element of control in someone who misuses drugs as opposed to a drug addict who will compulsively seek and take drugs continually.
 The changes that occur in the brain of someone who suffers from addiction are long-lasting and cannot be reversed.
-This is why there is no medical cure for drug addiction (24)
+This is why there is no medical cure for drug addiction (17, 24)

 The only way a drug addict can obtain and sustain recovery is through drug detox and continued abstinence from drugs.
-A drug addict will need to undergo extensive psychotherapy and counselling in order to avoid a relapse into drugs.
+A drug addict will need to undergo extensive psychotherapy and counselling to avoid a relapse into drugs.
 Recovery from drug addiction is possible, but only with continued support and a lot of work put in by the individual to change.

 Help for a drug or alcohol problem